← All articles

 If you could sit down to work and actually work?
 If you could have a conversation without that nagging urge to check something?

 ScrollScholar gives you the structure to make that happen.
-Language learning that trains your focus.
-Screen time tracking that actually changes your behavior.
+Studying that trains your focus.
+App blocking that actually changes your behavior.
 A system that works with your brain instead of against it.

 Ready to take control of your attention?
-ScrollScholar is available exclusively for iOS.
+ScrollScholar is available for iOS with a 3-day free trial.
 Download it today and start building the focus you deserve.

 Get ScrollScholar on the App Store